HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 Terminations are the heaviest version of punishments.
 Before a direct termination is issued, Pre-Command and above convene to decide if a termination is warranted.
 You can also get terminated for acquiring 4 strikes on the spot.

 ## 2.5 Activity & Quota
 As a member of HSPS, you are expected to be at least somewhat active within HSPS and the HS community.
-If you need to file an LOA, do so in #leave-of-absence.
+If you need to file an LOA, do so in #leave-of-absence (make sure to read the pinned message).

 ### Current Quota
 (As of Nov.
 3rd, 2024)
 __In-Game Activity (Shifts)__ - 2 hours (120 mins) per 2 weeks
 **OR**
 __Training Attendance__ - 1 time per 2 weeks.

+Quota checks are performed every 2 weeks on Sundays, starting from 2024-11-17.

 ### Quota Rules
 As we have this system in place, we have certain rules for our guards to follow.